 The average gross profit margin after wages for a restaurant is approximately 35%.
 This is pretty slim and allows little wiggle room when you still have to purchase ingredients and save in case of an emergency.
-In addition, the prices of accepting credit cards can range widely, but it is still an absolute essential part of doing business.
+In addition, the prices of accepting credit cards can range widely, but it is still an absolutely essential part of doing business.
 For instance:

 - 92% of restaurants take credit cards

 - 81% of US restaurant revenue is from debit and credit cards

 - 74% of consumers prefer to use debit or credit cards at restaurants